AaruranLog/pydoc.random/README.md

   chmod u+x src/prepare_data.sh
   ./src/prepare_data.sh
 ```
+The last python script (txt-to-numpy.py) may fail, but if you run it a few times
+on a device with sufficient memory, it should complete without too much trouble.
 ## To prepare the data manually
 1. Install the following go package to replicate the web crawling.
 ```